JustinScottJenecke/portfolio/README.md

       responsive on different size screens

-    - adjusted flex of all major containers to flex content underneath each other for improved readibility on smaller devices
+    - adjusted flex of all major containers to flex content underneath each other for improved readability on smaller devices

 # 24/05/2021 - Finalized custom styles for respective viewports - 3rd Commit

-    - added fixed width to social media details because div kept flexing beyond desired ammount on Chrome browser
+    - added fixed width to social media details because div kept flexing beyond desired amount on Chrome browser

     - fixed overflow of text/links in social media details by wrapping text